erikbrinkman/cfr/README.md

 info about exactly where the error occured.
 See [gambit format](#gambit-format) for more details on the format.

+### Auto Error

+The game file couldn't be parsed by any known game format.
+In order to get more detailed errors regarding the parsing failure, try rerunning again with `--input-format <format>` to get more precise errors

 ### Duplicate Infosets

 Gambit `.efg` files don't require naming infosets, but `cfr` requires string